digdir/dialogporten-frontend/Readme.md

 - Install Docker.
 We recommend to use OrbStack if you're using Mac or Windows for development, on Linux you can install Docker directly.

+- Install pnpm.
+On macOS you can do that with `brew install pnpm`.